 Mailchimp offers three plans for its Websites and commerce products:

 - Free.
 Costs nothing except a 2% transaction and Stripe fee.
-Comes with basic features to launch a store;
+Free websites plan comes with basic features to launch a store;

 - Core.
 Starts at $13 per month + 1.5% transaction and Stripe processing fee;